One of the best-kept secrets at NIU is the Davis Hall observatory, which overlooks the East Lagoon.

 On Tuesday, June 5, the NIU Observatory observed an extremely rare astronomical event, a transit of Venus.
 This means that the planet Venus was observed crossing the face of the Sun:

-The Observatory is located at:
+The Observatory is now OPEN.

 Davis Hall Room 703

 Normal & Locust Rds.

 Davis Hall is on Normal Rd., about one block north of Lincoln Highway.
 After 7:00 p.m. parking is available in the parking garage located kitty-corner from Davis Hall.

 Take the Davis Hall elevator up to the 5th floor, go left to the end of the hallway, go right to the end of hallway and through the door, where you will find a staircase.
 Follow the signs up the staircase to Room 703.

 Observatory Manager: Ivan Viti